plotly/Kaleido/repos/win_scripts/README.md

-Read the build notes for whatever version of Chromium you want to build with!
+At the bottom there are build notes for specific dates and versions.

-You should have at least 20GB free, compiling takes 6 hours on a 4 core 8GB RAM machine.
+You should have at least 20GB free, compiling takes 3-6 hours on a 4 core 8GB RAM machine.

 ## Preparing a Build

 ### Files to change:
 The `/repos/win_scripts/fetch_chromium.ps1` has two environmental  variables to set the Chromium tag and depot version.
+The same script also include a TODO note you need to read regarding avoiding update in depot_tools but NOT avoiding init.

 The `/repos/win_scripts/build_kaleido.ps1` has one environmental variable to set the cc version.

-The same script also include a TODO note you need to read.

 Heed the advice about patches in the main [BUILD_AND_RELEASE.md](../../BUILD_AND_RELEASE.md).